If you are an active member of the NHS pension scheme

 NHSBSA who administer the NHS pension in England and Wales continue to be very delayed in applying annual increases to member benefits and some members may not have had increases for several years.
 In this situation we recommend you contact NHSBSA directly to ask for your annual increases to be applied.

 Should you not receive a timely and satisfactory reply please contact the BMA Pensions Department.

 Your pensions increase date, known as your deemed date, is based on your last day of service.

-If you are a secondary care doctor in the final salary section of the scheme the date is the end of the relevant pay period which forms your total pensionable pay in the 1995 section, or reckonable pay in the 2008 section.
+If you are a secondary care doctor, in relation to benefits accrued in the 1995 or 2008 section, the date is the end of the relevant pay period which forms your total pensionable pay in the 1995 section, or reckonable pay in the 2008 section.
 Your pensions increase date will be the day after the end of the relevant pay period.